 Love is Selfless – Infatuation is Selfish

 Real love is a bond that is experienced by two people.
 It is where one person profoundly cares for another and vice versa.
-The well being of their partner is equal to their own, as if they are one, a whole.
+The well being of their partner is equal to their own as if they are one, a whole.
 This will obviously create acts of kindness that are selfless in nature – done purely to make the other person happy.
-If they are contend then so are we.
+If they are content, then so are we.

 Love Brings Out The Best – Infatuation Brings Out The Worst

 To care for someone unconditionally improves our overall well being.
-Evidence shows that people who are in love tend to become healthier overtime.
+Evidence shows that people who are in love tend to become healthier over time.
 They sleep better, eat better and can even live longer.
 It also shows that real love makes us more caring.
 Love accentuates our softer, more generous side of our character.

 Love is Natural – Infatuation is Forced

 There is no rule book to real love, it just happens.
 It is usually found when we least expect, sometimes with the person we least expected.
 One thing is certain though, real love can never be forced.
 It is a natural process that must blossom over time and here lies the problem with infatuation.
 People who are infatuated are trying to create love from thin air.
-Fundamentally they are more in love with the “idea of love” rather than actually being in love with the any specific person.
-The want love in an instant and those desires and feelings of excitement become misconstrued as the real thing.
+Fundamentally they are more in love with the “idea of love” rather than actually being in love with any specific person.
+They want love in an instant and those desires and feelings of excitement become misconstrued as the real thing.

 One more thing…

 We have called this article “The Curse of Infatuation” because that best describes us when we are infatuated.
 It is as if we are under a spell, unable to eat or sleep properly without thinking about this person.
 The curse stops us from seeing things clearly; only we can see the truth, only we can see we are destined to be together – regardless of what anyone else thinks.